Igigog/anomaly-modding-book/src/modding-tools/in-game-editors/weather-editor.md

 Weather editor allows you to change weather values in real-time.
 Minute precision

 - The GUI is interactive and easy to use, with ability to modify or create new weather files
-- Edited values are temporarly cached for the weathers, hours and minutes you worked on.
+- Edited values are temporary cached for the weathers, hours and minutes you worked on.
 You can return to them in case you turned off the editor (Avoid exiting or reloading when you have unsaved values)
 - In Viewer mode, you can witness weather changes by the time slider

 ![weather-editor centered](images/weather-editor.png)